ken-matsui/ken-matsui.github.io/index.md

 layout: home
 ---

 I am an undergraduate student majoring in Computer Science at the University of Washington, Seattle.
-Enthusiastic about Compilers, Performance Engineering, and Developer Productivity.
+My research interest lies in Compilers, Performance Engineering, and Developer Productivity.

 ## OSS Contributions